Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 2.1 How do you create an IAM user?

-Use `aws_iam_user` to define the user and attach tags; optionally define console password and access keys with separate resources.[web:20]
+Use `aws_iam_user` to define the user and attach tags; optionally define console password and access keys with separate resources.

 Example: